Are you looking for more natural ways to improve mental health and become more mind fit?

 You can add Omega 3’s to anything you eat easily.
 Here are some easy options for Omega 3 Fatty Acids:

 Not only are they healthy for your brain, but for your heart as well.
-Here are some links for you to purchase nuts, flax and olive oil:

 - Good source of protein (tuna is a naturally high-protein food)